hauler-dev/hauler/README.md

 ## Go CLI

-The initial MVP for a k3ama CLI used to streamline the packaging and deploying processes is in the `cmd/` and `pkg/` folders, along with `go.mod` and `go.sum`.
+The initial MVP for a hauler CLI used to streamline the packaging and deploying processes is in the `cmd/` and `pkg/` folders, along with `go.mod` and `go.sum`.
 Currently only a `package` subcommand is supported, which generates a `.tar.gz` archive used in the future `deploy` subcommand.

 ### Build

-To build k3ama, the Go CLI v1.14 or higher is required.
+To build hauler, the Go CLI v1.14 or higher is required.
 See <https://golang.org/dl/> for downloads and see <https://golang.org/doc/install> for installation instructions.

-To build k3ama for your local machine (usually for the `package` step), run the following:
+To build hauler for your local machine (usually for the `package` step), run the following:

 ```bash
 mkdir bin
 go build -o bin ./cmd/...
 ```

-To build k3ama for linux amd64 (required for the `deploy` step in an air-gapped environment), run the following:
+To build hauler for linux amd64 (required for the `deploy` step in an air-gapped environment), run the following:

 ```bash